eCommerce

 Headless eCommerce flexibility allows for complete control over the front end, the most common example being the eCommerce website.
 This allows for third-party integrations of non-native applications, including social media channels, to be laid on top of the back end.

 Automation of marketing is another key component.
 The public-facing website can be changed as much as possible by marketing teams or a web development agency.
 Front-end changes, like weekend sales banners, can be made without the need to involve the back-end development team.
-Creative teams also don't have to deal with advanced coding languages to create custom designs, which reduces site development costs.
+Creative teams also don't have to deal with advanced coding languages to create custom designs, which reduces site development costs associated with a traditional eCommerce website builder.

 Multi-Store Headless